 Roofing including roof space

 Repair category 2

-Notes Roof coverings are original and are worn in places.
-Moss should be removed from tiles.
-Regular routine maintenance expenditure/upgrading in the future should be expected.
+Notes Roof coverings are original and worn in places.
+Within the roof space fibre boards were noted to be loose.

 Rainwater fittings

 Repair category 1

 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.